Thomas Thurland: Challenges

 The Earl of Northumberland disputed their right to the copper and sent men to occupy the works in October 1569.
 Arguments were made that copper, a base metal, was not usually reserved to the crown.
 The courts decided that the monarch possessed the mineral rights and Thurland and Hechstetter's patent was valid.

 Despite Thurland's upbeat reports, the venture proved financially unsuccessful, due to high costs and low copper prices.
 The German and English workers quarrelled.
 Thurland's ideas of discipline did not create respect.
 One German mine manager, Hans Loner, wrote that Daniel Hochstetter had insisted on using older methods and technology.

 Thurland was dismissed from the Savoy Hospital in 1570 for misappropriating funds and property to pay his personal debts.

-Mining work in the Newlands and Keswick continued, managed by a local landowner Richard Dudley of Yanwath, and from 1581 some technological impovements were trialled by Joachim Gans from Prague.
+Mining work in the Newlands and Keswick continued, managed by a local landowner Richard Dudley of Yanwath, and George Nedham.
+From 1581, some technological improvements were trialled by Joachim Gans from Prague.
 He used methods outlined by Lazarus Ercker.